Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 A large number of relatively uncorrelated models (trees) operating as a committee will outperform any of the individual constituent models.<br/>

-The low correlation between models is the key.uncorrelated models can produce ensemble predictions that are more accurate than any of the individual predictions.
+The low correlation between models is the key.
+Uncorrelated models can produce ensemble predictions that are more accurate than any of the individual predictions.
 The reason for this wonderful effect is that the trees protect each other from their individual errors (as long as they don’t constantly all err in the same direction).
 While some trees may be wrong, many other trees will be right, so as a group the trees are able to move in the correct direction.

-we estimate the propensity secore using random forest with the R package party using the function cforest().
+we estimate the propensity score using random forest with the R package party using the function cforest().
 ```{r}
 rf_ps <- function(dataset, psFormula){
     #estimate propensity scores with random forests